digital-asset/daml/docs/source/concepts/local-ledger.rst

 .. image:: ./images/counteroffer-double-fetch.svg
    :align: center
    :width: 100%
+   :alt: The shared ledger view of the time sequence for the paint counteroffer workflow.

 The Bank's projection contains the nonconsuming **Exercise** and the **Fetch** action on the `Iou`.
 Yet, the **Fetch** may come before the non-consuming **Exercise** in the Bank's transaction tree stream.